arkq/bluez-alsa/README.md

 BlueALSA also includes a number of utility applications.
 Of particular note
 are:

+* bluealsactl\
+   an application to allow command-line management of the BlueALSA system.

 * bluealsa-aplay\
    an application to simplify the task of building a Bluetooth speaker using BlueALSA.

-* bluealsa-cli\
-   an application to allow command-line management of the BlueALSA system.

 * bluealsa-rfcomm\
    a command-line application which provides access to the RFCOMM terminal for